 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (4K/30p).

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A9 has an electronic viewfinder (3686k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the M1 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Sony A9 and YI M1 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A9 and the M1 is in-body image stabilization (IBIS).
-The A9 reduces the risk of handshake-induced blur with all attached lenses, while the M1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A9 reduces the risk of handshake-induced blur with all attached lenses, while the M1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A9 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The YI M1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.